n7khita-r/pos-tagging-eng-hindi/README.md

 This is an implementation of HMMs, CRFs, LSTMs and BiLSTMs for POS-tagging done as part of a course assignment.
 It is a study of how effective the above models are in POS-tagging for Hindi and English.
 It consists of all 4 models, training data (from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-5787), manually annotated testing data, and results along with confusion matrices.
+LSTM and BiLSTM implementations are a Work In Progress.

 ================================== IMPLEMENTATION ==============================================